typedb/typeql/README.md

 - **Built for consistency**.
 TypeQL patterns are underpinned by a powerful type system that ensure safety and consistency of database applications.

-[//]: # (TODO: Substitute by a "TypeQL in 20 queries" or something more newbie-friendly) Explore the full power of TypeQL in the [official language guide](https://typedb.com/docs/typeql/).
+[//]: # (TODO: Substitute by a "TypeQL in 20 queries" or something more newbie-friendly) Explore the full range of TypeQL in the [official language reference](https://typedb.com/docs/reference/typeql/).

 ## A polymorphic query language